shinu37/Real-Time-Speech-Recognition-and-AI-Response-System/README.md

 An interactive system that captures real-time audio and video, transcribes speech, generates AI responses, and converts them into speech for seamless communication.

 ## Features
--Real-time audio and video recording.
+- Real-time audio and video recording.

--Speech-to-text transcription using Google API.
+- Speech-to-text transcription using Google API.

--AI-powered response generation via OpenAI GPT.
+- AI-powered response generation via OpenAI GPT.

--Text-to-speech conversion with pyttsx3.
+- Text-to-speech conversion with pyttsx3.

--Modular design for reusability.
+- Modular design for reusability.

 ## Installation